wendyauca/E-Portfolio/portfolio1-process-analysis.md

 This artefact is from lecture material that shows how process analysis fits within Phase 2 of Business Process Management.
 It explains that process analysis includes analysing the current process (as-is), evaluating performance, and designing improved processes (to-be).
 It also highlights identifying gaps and setting priorities for improvement.
 This aligns with BPM theory, where process analysis helps organisations understand processes and improve efficiency (Weske, 2019, p.
 85).

 ![BPM Lifecycle Diagram](https://github.com/wendyauca/E-Portfolio/blob/cef6b6da01b56f195f1c80d85c5978a7c50c5ccb/images/Process%20analysis%20-%20BPM%20life%20cycle.PNG)
+### Reflection

+I chose this artefact because I found very inportant how process analysis fits into the BPM lifecycle.
+Before, I only saw it as analysing steps, but now I see it as part of continuous improvement.
+This changed my understanding because now I realise that process analysis supports redesign and decision making.
+This is critical in real organisations, where improving processes helps to achieve better performance and results.
 ## Artefact 3 – Process Analysis Techniques (Website)

 ### Description